Table of Contents

 What Are Peppercorn Flakes?

-Peppercorn flakes are essentially dried, crushed black pepper that has been processed into thin, delicate slices.
-Unlike ground pepper, which is a fine powder, peppercorn flakes offer a texture that adds a subtle crunch and bursts of flavor when used in recipes.
-These flakes are made by slicing whole black peppercorns and then drying them, resulting in a product that retains much of the original peppercorn's aroma and potency.
+Peppercorn flakes are thin, sliced pieces of dried black peppercorns.
+Unlike ground pepper, which is a fine powder, peppercorn flakes provide a distinctive texture with subtle crunch and concentrated flavor bursts.
+They're made by slicing whole black peppercorns and drying them, preserving the original aroma and potency.

 Why Choose Peppercorn Flakes?

-- Texture and Flavor: Peppercorn flakes provide a different mouthfeel than ground pepper, offering a slight crunch and a more intense peppery bite.
+- Texture and Flavor: Provides a satisfying crunch and more intense peppery bite than ground pepper

 How to Use Peppercorn Flakes